Section 6-17 Amendments.

 over fifty (50).

-started prior to obtaining the permit, the fees specified above shall be doubled.
-If any person,
+this code is started prior to obtaining the permit, the fees specified above shall be doubled.
+If

-firm or corporation commits a second offense by starting work without a permit, the person shall
+person, firm or corporation commits a second offense by starting work without a permit, the

-pay three times the customary fee in order to obtain the necessary permit.
-Any offense shall
+person shall pay three times the customary fee in order to obtain the necessary permit.
+Any

-subject the offender to prosecution under Section 113 of this code.
+offense shall subject the offender to prosecution under Section 114 of this code.